 Fleets across the country have welcomed the recent drop in fuel costs, which has seen average petrol prices in the UK fall by 6.4 pence in a month.

-The price drops are the first significant reduction in the cost of fuel since August 2006 when the supermarkets sparked a price war which resulted in a 12.5p and 8p reduction in the cost of a litre of unleaded and diesel respectively between August and November.
+The price drops are the first significant reduction in the price of fuel since August 2006 when the supermarkets sparked price war which resulted in a 12.5p and 8p reduction in the cost of unleaded and diesel respectively between August and November.

-However, according to the AA, filling up a tank is still costing more than it should.
+However, according to the AA, filling up a tank is costing more than it should.

-In its latest mid-monthly Fuel Price Report, the AA said that since July 11, when the wholesale price for petrol coming into the UK peaked, the wholesale price had fallen by 18%.
+In its latest mid-monthly Fuel Price Report, the AA said that since July 11, when the wholesale price for petrol coming into the UK peaked, the wholesale price has fallen by 18%.

-This equates to an 8.5p per litre reduction in the pump price of petrol, which, argues the AA, should bring the UK forecourt average down to 111.2p per litre.
+This equates to an 8.5 pence-per-litre reduction in the pump price of petrol, which, argues the AA, should bring the UK forecourt average down to 111.2 pence per litre.

 "Whichever way you look at it, many drivers are being short-changed by around £1 a tank when they fill up with petrol in the UK," said Paul Watters, head of AA Public Affairs.

-PetrolPrices.com agreed that only a handful of retailers have slashed prices, making the gap between the highest and lowest priced fuel wider than ever – 25p for diesel and 20p for unleaded, compared to a normal differential of 17p.
+PetrolPrices.com agreed that only a handful of retailers have slashed prices, meaning the gap between the highest and lowest priced fuel is wider than ever - 25p for diesel and 20p for unleaded, compared to a normal differential of 17p.